top of page

 • 3 cloves garlic, peeled and smashed

-• 2 pounds Royal Blue potatoes, peeled and roughly chopped into ½-inch pieces
+• 1kg (2.2 lbs) Royal Blue potatoes, peeled and roughly chopped into ½-inch pieces

 • 2 bay leaves